citusdata/citus_docs/installation/single_machine_deb.rst

   psql -p 9701 -c "CREATE EXTENSION citus;" psql -p 9702 -c "CREATE EXTENSION citus;"

-Finally, the master needs to know where it can find the workers.
+Finally, the coordinator needs to know where it can find the workers.
 To tell it you can run:

 ::